 Start off on the Right Foot

-A poorly managed survey can cause a myriad of problems for organisations, their employees, and the moving companies themselves.
+A poorly managed survey can cause a myriad of problems for organizations, their employees, and the moving companies themselves.
 When employees doubt the ability of a moving company to safely manage their belongings, their resulting stress can lead to more administrative activity on the part of the employer and relocation management company – and less focus on job roles on the part of the employee.
 An incorrect inventory of household contents can result in a shortage of packing materials or incorrectly sized moving vehicles and/or containers at the time of the move.
 Unexpected costs and tensions can arise at a time when the importance of managing relocations costs is more highly prized than ever before.
-Maximising employee productivity for the moving employee and minimising miscommunications and stress are key to ensuring a smooth relocation.
+Maximizing employee productivity for the moving employee and minimizing miscommunications and stress are key to ensuring a smooth relocation.

 Since all of this depends on the successful implementation of a friendly, thorough virtual survey, ensuring that your employee meets with a virtual surveyor who is knowledgeable and skilled at establishing a bond is very important.
 In the end, Jennifer’s experience showed us that her comfort level was the most important factor regarding her perception of a pending move.

-“The experience with each survey set the tone for the entire experience”, said Jennifer.
-“Likeable face-to-face contact put me at ease, while the surveyor who seemed rushed and inattentive made me feel as though I wasn’t important to the people who would be moving me.
-Based on the three different approaches to the survey, I can say that when the surveyor spends time and attention establishing an affinity with the assignee/transferee; providing calm, two-way communication; and guiding the experience in a knowledgeable manner, the process seems manageable, controlled and supported with the correct level of expertise.
+“The experience with each survey set the tone for the entire experience,” said Jennifer.
+“Likable face-to-face contact put me at ease, while the surveyor who seemed rushed and inattentive made me feel as though I wasn’t important to the people who would be moving me.
+Based on the three different approaches to the survey, I can say that when the surveyor spends time and attention establishing an affinity with the assignee/transferee; providing calm, two-way communication; and guiding the experience in a knowledgeable manner, the process seems manageable, controlled, and supported with the correct level of expertise.
 As a result, the employees who are moving will be more confident in the process, surprises can be avoided, and they can benefit, along with their corporate sponsors and moving companies, from the right services being supplied at the correct price.”

 Lisa Marie DeSanto, Content Marketing Manager